underscoreio/shapeless-guide/src/pages/representations/adts.md

  - a rectangle has a width **and** a height
  - a circle has a radius

-[^adts]: Not to be confuses with "abstract data types", which are a different tool from computer science that has little bearing on the discussion here.
+[^adts]: Not to be confused with "abstract data types", which are a different tool from computer science that has little bearing on the discussion here.